One Hit Wonders, Or Retail Rock Stars? Best Practices for Creating and Engaged and Motivated Sales Team

 - Recognizing the revenue stream from groups and how to manage that income and grow that part of the business

-MSA Knowledge Standards: Customer Relations, Merchandise Planning, Strategic Management,
+MSA Knowledge Standards: Visitor Relations, Merchandise Planning, Strategic Management, Operations

 Moderator: Kelli Davis, Science Center of Iowa